 }

-- Base64 Encoding: This guarantees your key data stays in one piece, avoiding corruption from weird whitespace or line endings in the Azure portal.
+- Base64 Encoding: Keeps your key data intact, avoiding corruption from whitespace or line ending issues in the Azure portal.

-- In-Memory PFX: We're not saving any files here.
-The PFX is just a temporary container created in memory to bundle the certificate and key together.
+- In-Memory PFX: We create a temporary PFX container in memory to bundle the certificate and key together without saving files.

 X509KeyStorageFlags.MachineKeySet

-: This is the secret sauce.
-It tells the runtime to use the machine-level key store, which your Function App can access, instead of the locked-down user one.X509KeyStorageFlags.Exportable
+: This is the key part.
+It tells the runtime to use the machine-level key store, which Function Apps can access, instead of the restricted user store.X509KeyStorageFlags.Exportable

-: This is just good practice and allows the key to be exported later if needed, which can save you from other headaches.
+: Allows the key to be exported later if needed, preventing other potential issues.